 - When packing for your trip to the hospital, pack for your baby too.
 It’s best to bring a supply of 3 fl. oz. ready-to-feed infant formula nursers to the hospital to ensure you’re able to give and stay with your formula choice once you go home.
-Some hospitals may only carry one brand of formula, or not stock the brand you have chosen.
+Some hospitals may only carry one brand of formula, or not stock the brand you have chosen to nourish your newborn.

 - Before delivery day, learn how to prepare and store formula.
 Be sure to have at least a two-week supply of formula at home to get started.
 Having at least six small bottles on hand is a good idea, since your baby will be feeding about 12 times in a 24-hour period.

-- Let the nursing staff know you would like to feed immediately after birth.
-Immediate skin-to-skin contact builds a strong bond with your baby and helps keep his temperature and breathing normal.
+- Let the nursing staff at your hospital know you would like to feed as soon as possible after birth.
+Immediate skin-to-skin contact builds a strong bond with your baby and helps keep her temperature and breathing normal.
 Even with a C-section, try to feed, skin-to-skin, within two hours.